-The 2000 mint set envelopes contain informational inserts.
-The designs are similar but follow
+Each 2001 mint set envelope contained informational inserts.
+The designs are similar except for

 The red-toned insert belongs to the Denver minted coins with the blue to the Philadelphia uncirculated

-Except for the colors and the mention of Denver or Philadelphia, the inside the inserts in the 2000 mint
+Except for the colors and the mention of Denver or Philadelphia, the inside of the inserts in

 Denver's insert includes a red font while the Philadelphia was printed in blue.